This page was published on 20 August 2009, and

 HDL and 1001 operated their first railtour on Saturday 11 May 1996, exactly ten years after the original withdrawal of the fleet.
 The trip covered a number of routes around Kent, including the Folkestone Harbour Branch, before running up to London for a re-enactment of the final non-stop run from Charing Cross to Hastings.

 This sell-out Phoenix railtour was a triumph and attracted some well-deserved publicity; to help meet demand for seating, prior to our second railtour we augmented our train by adding a centre-trailer (70262) from a 4-CEP electric unit.
 Subsequently a buffet-car (69337) from a 4-BIG electric unit underwent considerable alteration to be made compatible with our DEMU, and has been part of our train since June 2000.
-Finally, in October 2002 our third motor-coach Mountfield gained its certification for main-line running, and has been used to replace either of, or complement, the other two motor-coaches in our train.
+In October 2002 our third motor-coach Mountfield gained its certification for main-line running, and has been used to replace either of, or complement, the other two motor-coaches in our train.
+Restoration continues, with a fourth motor coach nearly completed and a third DEMU trailer car well under way.

 The highlights of its extraordinary second career have included: